ussoewwin/comfyui-sdnq-splited/README.md

 - Use `enable_vae_tiling=True` for large images (>1536px) to prevent OOM

 **Scheduler Selection**:
-- FLUX/SD3/Qwen/Z-Image: Use `FlowMatchEulerDiscreteScheduler`
+- FLUX.2: Use `FlowMatchEulerDiscreteScheduler` (only scheduler supported)
-- SDXL/SD1.5: Use `DPMSolverMultistepScheduler`, `EulerDiscreteScheduler`, or `UniPCMultistepScheduler`
 - Wrong scheduler = broken images!

 ---